stagestop/stagestop.github.io/_pages/sell.md

 ---
-layout: default
 title: Sell & Trade
-permalink: /sell/
----

-## Turn your dusty old firearms into cold hard cash!

-Have an old gun you no longer need?
+description: Have an old gun you no longer need?
 Want some quick cash for your used firearm?
 Want to trade up to a new firearm?
 We will make a cash offer for your used firearms on the spot, or we can accept it on consignment and post on our Online Auction service at GunBroker.com
+permalink: /sell/
+layout: default-container
+---
 ## How does it work?

 It's simple.
 Just call one of locations, (209-358-4867 for our Atwater location or 209-966-3777 for our Mariposa location) and our friendly staff will help you schedule an appointment with one of our appraisers.